stock2shop/website/README.md

 ```

 ## Table of contents
-While extremely useful, the use of the ```.TableOfContents``` page variable has severe limitations.
+While extremely useful, the use of the ```.TableOfContents``` page variable has limited layout options.
-- Limitations in menu structure
-In Progress..

 ## Menus
 1. Add menu entry to Front matter